 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it is paid in full.
 You can choose to pay the interest or allow it to accrue (accumulate) and be capitalized (added to the principal amount of your loan).
 Capitalizing the interest will increase the amount you have to repay.
-The interest rate is a fixed 6.8%.
+The interest rate is a fixed 4.29%.

-Loan origination fees of 1% will be deducted.
+Loan origination fees of 1.068% will be deducted.

 Annual loan limits reflect the maximum combined borrowing from both the subsidized and unsubsidized programs.
 The annual grade level loan limits are as follows:

-The combination of subsidized and unsubsidized loans cannot exceed the lifetime maximum of $31,000 for dependent Undergraduates, $57,500 for independent Undergraduates and $138,500 for Graduates.
+The combination of subsidized and unsubsidized loans cannot exceed the lifetime maximum of $31,000 for dependent undergraduates, $57,500 for independent undergraduates, and $138,500 for graduates.